 Screenshot sizes should not exceed 1920×1080 to ensure fast loading on slower connections.

 When you need to highlight an area of the editor to show something, like a button or option, use a 2 pixel thick outline without a bevel.

-Before you add or replace any images in the documentation, they should be run through a png compressor to save size.
-The built in lossless compressor in programs like Krita or Photoshop should be done.
-However you should also use a lossy one, such as pngquant where almost no image quality is lost during compression.
+Before you add or replace any images in the documentation, they should be run through a PNG compressor to save size.
+The built in lossless compressor in programs like Krita or Photoshop should be enough.
+For heavier images, also look into using a lossy compressor, such as pngquant where almost no image quality is lost during compression.